This blog may contain affiliate links. Read our disclosure policy for more info.

 Before you get separate insurance for your rental, check whether your credit card covers it.
 Many credit cards offer some kind of rental coverage.
 However, it’s best to check just how much and whether you need any extras.

 If your credit card doesn’t offer insurance, you can still get it through the rental car company.
 I recommend using Discover Cars and getting their full rental protection.
 It basically removes financial obligations from the driver in case of an accident.
 That means you can road trip around New Zealand in peace!

 Rent from major locations

 Many rental companies in smaller and more remote towns in New Zealand will have extra fees.
 But major cities have larger fleets and will likely be much more affordable.
-So if you can, try renting in places like Auckland, Christchurch, Queenstown, and Wellington.
+So if you can, try renting a car in Queenstown or other major places like Auckland, Christchurch, or Wellington.

 There are even discounts for picking up in say, Christchurch and dropping off in Auckland.
 This is because rental companies are trying to get vehicles back to Auckland, as it is the largest International Airport in the country.